-On February 21, 2017, we entered into an Executive Retention Agreement with Ms. Ingariola effective February 9, 2017 pursuant to which Ms. Ingargiola agreed to serve as Chief Financial Officer in consideration of an annual salary of \$200,000 to be increased to \$225,000 on the 60 day anniversary.
-We agreed to provide a bonus of 50% of her base salary upon our timely filing its annual report on Form 10-K for the year ended December 31, 2017 and raising gross proceeds of \$20 million in debt and/or equity capital and a bonus of 100% of her base salary upon the Company achieving (i) any merger or sale of our company or our assets, (ii) our achieving adjusted EBITDA of \$10 million in a fiscal year, (iii) our achieving a listing on a national exchange and then or subsequently raising gross proceeds in the amount of \$10 million.
-We also granted Ms. Ingariola a Stock Option to acquire two million shares of common stock of at an exercise price of \$0.50 per share for a period of ten years.
+On February 21, 2017, Ms. Ingariola and the Company entered into an Executive Retention Agreement effective February 9, 2017 pursuant to which Ms. Ingariola agreed to serve as Chief Financial Officer in consideration of an annual salary of \$200,000 to be increased to \$225,000 on the 60 day anniversary.
+The Company has agreed to provide a bonus of 50% of her base salary upon the Company timely filing its annual report on Form 10-K for the year ended December 31, 2017 and the Company raising gross proceeds of \$20 million in debt and/or equity capital and a bonus of 100% of her base salary upon the Company achieving (i) any merger or sale of the Company or its assets, (ii) the Company achieving adjusted EBITDA of \$10 million in a fiscal year, (iii) the Company achieving a listing on a national exchange and then or subsequently raising gross proceeds in the amount of \$10 million.
+The Company also granted Ms. Ingariola a Stock Option to acquire two million shares of common stock of the Company at an exercise price of \$0.50 per share for a period of ten years.
 The Stock Options vest in 36 equal tranches commencing on the grant date.
-We also entered into an Indemnification Agreement with Ms. Ingargiola.
+The Company and Ms. Ingariola also entered into an Indemnification Agreement.

-The employment of Ms. Ingargiola is at will and may be terminated at any time, with or without formal cause.
-Pursuant to the terms of executive retention agreement with Ms. Ingargiola, we have agreed to provide specified severance and bonus amounts and to accelerate the vesting on their equity awards upon termination upon a change of control or an involuntary termination, as each term is defined in the agreements.
+The employment of Ms. Ingariola is at will and may be terminated at any time, with or without formal cause.
+Pursuant to the terms of executive retention agreement with Ms. Ingariola, the Company has agreed to provide specified severance and bonus amounts and to accelerate the vesting on their equity awards upon termination upon a change of control or an involuntary termination, as each term is defined in the agreements.

-In the event of a termination upon a change of control, Ms. Ingargiola is entitled to receive an amount equal to 12 months of her base salary and the target bonus then in effect for the executive officer for the year in which such termination occurs, such bonus payment to be prorated to reflect the full number of months the executive remained in the Company's employ.
+In the event of a termination upon a change of control, Ms. Ingariola is entitled to receive an amount equal to 12 months of her base salary and the target bonus then in effect for the executive officer for the year in which such termination occurs, such bonus payment to be prorated to reflect the full number of months the executive remained in the Company's employ.
 In addition, the vesting on any stock option held by the executive officer will be accelerated in full.
 At the election of the executive officer, the Company will also continue to provide health related employee insurance coverage for twelve months, at the Company's expense.

-In the event of an involuntary termination, Ms. Ingargiola is entitled to receive an amount equal to six months of her base salary and the target bonus then in effect for the executive officer for the six months in which such termination occurs, such bonus payment to be pro-rated to reflect the full number of months the executive remained in the Company's employ.
+In the event of an involuntary termination, Ms. Ingariola is entitled to receive an amount equal to six months of her base salary and the target bonus then in effect for the executive officer for the six months in which such termination occurs, such bonus payment to be pro-rated to reflect the full number of months the executive remained in the Company's employ.
 Such payment will be increased to 12 months upon the one year anniversary of the retention agreement.
 In addition, the vesting on any stock option held by the executive officer will be accelerated in full.
 At the election of the executive officer, the Company will also continue to provide health related employee insurance coverage for twelve months, at the Company's expense.